OLC Innovate 2016 Presenter FAQs

 No, OLC does not require a final paper submission (except in the Research Highlights and Trends in Innovation track).
 Your presentation is your final product.
 We require presenters to upload a final presentation by April 1, 2016 to the presenter’s session page so that it is available to conference attendees.
+Your presentation can be a link (ie. Prezi, SlideShare, VoiceThread, etc.) or a file upload (.pdf is recommended).
 This material, along with the full abstract and information about the authors, becomes part of the conference materials that remain on the website.
 You may also elect to submit a final paper, should you have one, for consideration for publication in OLC’s Online Learning Journal.
 These are the stated guidelines for the journal: papers should be full papers, which include scientific rigor and data.
 The results presented should clearly advance our field by providing new information.
 Papers that are purely anecdotal or have no research underlayment will not be considered for publication.
 Papers are typically 10 to 20 pages printed and conform to the guidelines for publication found at http://onlinelearningconsortium.org/publications/olj_main.
 For submissions to the Research Highlights and Trends in Innovation track, ,papers must be on a completed or well-developed project.
 All full paper submissions may be eligible for publication in the conference proceedings and/or special issue of the Online Learning Journal.
 These manuscripts must be original (= not published or accepted in a journal or conference proceedings and currently not under consideration for publication elsewhere). · Submission Length: 5-10 pages · Submission Template – Online Learning · Papers are blind reviewed

 OLC’s policy on virtual presentations is that the lead presenter must register for and attend the conference on-site.
 A co-presenter may be brought in virtually and must pay the virtual registration fee.
 OLC does not provide IT support or cover the cost of any additional technology required for virtual presenters.
 Emerging Ideas sessions are not conducive to virtual presenters due to difficulties with hearing sound volume (there are no speakers for audio output provided).